This site uses cookies. By continuing to use this site you consent to our use of cookies.X

 I’ve taken almost all mine while at the college and, besides my teaching certificates, have taken countless in-house teaching, professional and software courses.
 When I became coordinator for performance, music and media, managers made me realise the staff I was coordinating were better qualified than me – as would all the students be once they had degrees!
 So rather than follow suit, I went one stage further and applied for an MA in the ‘toughest academic’ university course I could find – UCL’s Institute of Education.
 I gained a place after an interview, a qualifying essay and my extensive professional and teaching experience,

-What is a key interview question for someone applying for a job like yours?
+What is a key interview question for someone applying for a music tech teaching job?

 What makes a grade 1 lesson?
 We ask all candidates to give a 15-minute micro-teaching session on a specific topic to show how they can motivate students in a short time on really technical subjects.